 In Honduras food is tricky, there seems to be a prevailing thought all tourists want western food and that burgers and nuggets will fit the bill.
 As Geof was only here for 8 days we searched for the best food to eat in Honduras as much local food as we could and took the time to look for it.

-Honduras Traditional Food
+Traditional Honduran Food

 Baleadas are not the official food of Honduras but they should be as they are found everywhere.
 The flour tortillas begin with mashed fried beans, cabbage and salty cheese; a variety of other ingredients are added and then it’s folded and thrown on a grill.